 way on either shore.

 We’ve created this useful map with our top 10 sights of Istanbul.
+You can activate and deactivate the different layers in the left sidebar.

 It shows you the locations of the 10 top sights in Istanbul so you can save and use it during your Istanbul trip.